Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in

 Commercial auto insurance only covers business-owned vehicles, but sometimes employees drive their own cars for work errands.
 Personal auto policies almost always exclude coverage for business use.

-Hired and non-owned auto insurance provides liability coverage for IT consultants and other tech professionals who get into an accident while driving a personal vehicle to conduct company business.
+Hired and non-owned auto insurance (HNOA) provides liability coverage for data analysts and other tech professionals who get into an accident while driving a personal vehicle to conduct company business.
 It also covers leased and rented vehicles.

 While commercial auto insurance is a must-have for companies that own a vehicle, technology business owners should also consider:

 General liability insurance: This policy can cover expenses related to client injuries and property damage, along with advertising injuries like slander.
 Technology businesses can often bundle it with property insurance for savings in a business owner’s policy.

 Errors and omissions insurance (E&O): This policy is critical for IT consultants and other technology experts.
 Also called professional liability insurance, it covers lawsuits related to work performance, such as a mistake that causes a client’s server to crash.

 Fidelity bonds: IT companies are often privy to sensitive client data.
 This means an employee could jeopardize your business by engaging in unlawful access, theft, or fraud.
 Fidelity bonds safeguard your business against employees who engage in certain criminal acts.